devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 Routes are the URL patterns that map to specific functions in your Flask application.
 Each route is associated with a view function, which is responsible for handling requests to that URL and returning a response.

-- **Defining Routes**: Routes are defined using the `@app.route()` decorator.
+- Defining Routes: Routes are defined using the `@app.route()` decorator.
 The function associated with the route will be executed when a user accesses that URL.

 Example: